 It was the sort of self-contained, self-sustaining town where the same families had lived for generations and everybody knew everything about everybody else.
 Or so our waiter told us – he was one of them, and very happy with his lot.

 The possibilities for dinner were a pizzeria or a kebab shop in the square, or a restaurant down at the old station (relic of a tramway that had been here in former times).
 The latter looked good but the menu was pork, the same as we had had last night, so we went back to the pizzeria.

 The typical French pizzeria does not limit itself to pizzas – they serve pasta, steaks, salad, indeed all the usual dishes.
-We sat outside and had lasagne, with a green salad to begin, and a carafe of wine.
+We sat outside and had a green salad followed by lasagne, and a carafe of wine.

-The couple at the next table engaged us in conversation, during which the woman said that the notion of “Australia” was like a dream to most French people, not a real place at all.
-We almost felt like spirits from another universe, albeit spirits with hearty appetites and faltering French.
+The couple at the next table engaged us in conversation, during which the woman said that Australia was almost a land of fantasy to most French people, not like a real place at all.
+We felt like spirits from another universe, albeit spirits with hearty appetites and faltering French.

 It was an easy stroll back to the gîte and we had a delicious sleep, the only drawback of which was that getting up to go to the toilet meant descending four flights of stairs, and Keith hit his head on a low beam every time he entered the bathroom.